-EESI works with Congress and various coalitions to develop polices that will effectively address environmental and energy issues.
+EESI works with Congress and various coalitions to develop policies that effectively address environmental and energy issues.
 Below are some of the organizations and resources that are relevant to our work.

 - Congressional Committees